 - To reheat, place in a covered skillet over low heat and cook until the chicken is fully heated through.
 Do not overcook, or the chicken will become dry.
 If the dish seems dry, you can add a splash of milk or broth.

-- While chicken often freezes well, in this case, I recommend enjoying it without freezing.
-The creamy sauce is likely to separate after freezing and thawing, spoiling the texture and taste.
+- While chicken often freezes well, in this case, I don’t recommend freezing it because the cream sauce is likely to separate after freezing and thawing, spoiling the texture and taste.

 Marry Me Chicken